Supreme Council, Scottish Rite, Northern Jurisdiction, USA: Degree structure

-Members of the Northern Jurisdiction are required to have achieved the third degree of Masonry (Master Mason) in their local lodges before they can apply to join the Scottish Rite.
+Members of the Northern Jurisdiction are required to have achieved the third degree or Master Mason degree in their local lodges before they can apply to join the Scottish Rite.
 The Northern Jurisdiction offers 29 additional degrees, with a final 33rd degree conferred as an honor for service to the fraternity and society.
 However, taking these additional degrees does not give one higher "rank" in Masonry.
 While the higher numbering might imply a hierarchy, the additional degrees are considered "appendant degrees".
 They represent a lateral movement in Masonic education rather than an upward movement, and are degrees of instruction rather than rank.